You are here

 Room and Board Adjustment

 To receive a pro-rated room charge refund, a student must withdraw in writing and check-out with a Resident Hall Director within the first four weeks of the current semester.
-After the fourth week of classes, no adjustment will be made to a student’s room charge if he/she decides to withdraw from Wentworth or leave the residence halls.
+After the fourth week of classes, no adjustment will be made to a student’s room charge if he or she decides to withdraw from Wentworth or leave the residence halls.

 No adjustments to room or board charges will be made to the account of any student who is withdrawn for discipline sanctions.
 For more information, please contact the Office of Housing and Residential Life at email@example.com or 617-989-4160.